fbruncke/FX_SimpleNav/README.md

-# Simple implementation of a JavaFX application with navigation
+# Simple implementation of a MVC JavaFX application with navigation